amkhrjee/AdvancedJSFundamentals/JavaScript - the core/ES3/ExecutionContextStack.md

+> JavaScript is a **_synchronous single-threaded_** language.
+> Synchronous Single-threaded: JS can only process one command at a time, and that too in a specific order.

 # Execution Context Stack

 There are three types of ECMAScript code: _global_ code, _function_ code and _eval_ code.
 Every code is evaluated in its execution context.
 There is only one global context and may be many instances of function and eval execution contexts.
 Every call of a function, enters the function execution context and evaluates the function code type.
 Every call of `eval` function, enters the eval execution context and evaluates its code.